A Checklist For Successful Trimming

-Trimming sails is a challenging crew position which requires knowledge and experience but the trimmer also needs the ability to work with the rest of the crew.
+Trimming sails is a challenging crew position that requires knowledge and experience.
+The trimmer also needs the ability to work with the rest of the crew.

-The goal of the trimmer is to get the boat to perform at peak efficiency and to use that speed to out sail the competition.
-A good trimmer must recognise changing conditions and react accordingly taking weather, sea state and tactical position on the race course into account.
+The goal of the trimmer is to get the boat to perform at peak efficiency and to use that speed to outsail the competition.
+A good trimmer must recognise changing conditions and react accordingly.
+They need to take weather, sea state and tactical position on the race course into account.

 The best teams set themselves up for success long before leaving the beach or dock and the trimmer is an integral part of that team.

-As a trimmer, when you leave the dock, have a good understanding of what the forecasted weather is likely to be and update this information when out on the course.
+As a trimmer, have a good understanding of what the forecasted weather is likely to be.
+A good trimmer also updates this information when out on the course.

 Once at the boat, look around your area, make sure everything is in its place and sails are packed and stowed where they are readily accessible.
 It is very important that all unnecessary gear is removed to ensure that the boat is as light as possible.

 Inspect the sheets, blocks, winches, handles, cleats and jammers for any issues.
-Carry a grab bag with duct or electrical tape, lube, markers, sail repair tape and tools plus energy bars and drinks (include spares where appropriate).
+Carry a grab bag with duct or electrical tape, lube, markers, sail repair tape and tools.
+Also, carry energy bars and drinks (include spares where appropriate).

 Keep target boat speeds and note down what sails are required depending on wind strengths and sea state.
-Have this information written on a card plus have it prominently displayed on the boat as a reference for your teammates.
+Have this information written on a card plus have it prominently displayed on the boat as a reference.

-This is particularly important so that everyone can understand what sail should be set and when meaning each crew member will be prepared as conditions change.
+This is particularly important so that everyone can understand what sail should be set and when.
+Being able to refer to this means each crew member will be prepared as conditions change.